 I am a freelance writer, originally from the US (Philadelphia area), with over 8 years of experience in web content writing and strategy.
 My past experience includes managing a team of writers for a Canadian airline's blog.

-After leaving the US at age 18, I lived in Canada for six years and Germany for one year.
+After leaving the US, I lived in Canada for six years and Germany for one year.
 I subsequently traveled long-term in Southeastern Europe for 2 years, before moving to southern Spain.

 What places and activities do you specialize in?